BOOKSELLER AND PUBLISHER of historical cricket books, particularly the works of Arthur Haygarth.

-Arthur Haygarth’s SCORES AND BIOGRAPHIES Volume 19 (XIX) - 1882 (available September - ONLY THREE LEFT)
+Arthur Haygarth’s SCORES AND BIOGRAPHIES Volume 19 (XIX) - 1882 (just published - ONLY TWO LEFT)

 This book will be published later this year (2014).
 It will be a hardback limited edition of 175 copies with dustwrapper available to subscribers, whose names will be printed in the volume, only.
 All copies will be individually numbered and signed by me as editor.
 It is compiled using Haygarth’s original MS held at Lords.
 Where Haygarth did not manage to locate the full scores further research, using the wonders of modern communication, has where possible filled the gaps.